The Blue Planet

 What Kids Can Learn

-Develops a foundational understanding of earth science, biological evolution, and the critical importance of protecting our planet's water resources.
+Develops a scientific understanding of underwater habitats and the importance of ecological preservation.

 Key Topics Discussed